 Eating a nutritious diet during pregnancy is so important.
 Pregnant women need the most nutrient-dense foods to nourish their growing baby.
 They also need to make sure to meet their daily caloric requirements, and sometimes eating just 3 meals a day isn’t enough.
 A pregnant woman’s nutrients go straight to their baby, so it’s imperative that mom-to-be replenishes her body with nutrient rich foods.
 Here’s where snacking comes into play!
 You heard me right, it’s time to step up your snack game!

 Healthy snacking is essential for all moms to be.
-The right snack can help curb cravings, keep you energized throughout the day, and minimize nausea.
+The right snack can help curb cravings, keep you energized throughout the day, minimize your sweet tooth, and minimize nausea.
 Not to mention many people need those extra calories to support the growing baby!
 It’s no easy task to remain properly nourished while growing a baby.
 It’s important to understand that every bite makes a difference!

 Snacks should be just as nutrient-dense as meals hopefully containing protein, fats, and carbs.
 Of course, you want to make sure you are meeting all your nutrient needs to keep baby growing!
 If you are on the lookout for the perfect snack ideas, you are in the right place!
 Today’s post is all about simple and healthy snack ideas for pregnant women.
 Let’s dive in!